Creating an AWS Hosted Connection for an MVE with Arista VeloCloud SD-WAN

 To create a Hosted Connection from an MVE to AWS

-3. Select AWS as the service provider, select Hosted Connection as the AWS Connection Type, select the destination port, and click Next.
+Select AWS as the service provider, select Hosted Connection as the AWS Connection Type, select the destination port, then click Next.

-You can use the Country filter to narrow the selection.
+You can use the Select Destination Port search field to narrow the selection.

-Each destination port has either a blue or an orange icon to indicate its diversity zone.
+Each destination port has either a blue or red icon to indicate its diversity zone.
 To achieve diversity, you need to create two connections with each one in a different zone.

-• Service Level Reference (optional) – Specify a unique identifying number for the VXC to be used for billing purposes, such as a cost center number or a unique customer ID.
+Service Level Reference (optional) – Specify a unique identifying number for your Megaport service to be used for billing purposes, such as a cost center number, unique customer ID, or purchase order number.
 The service level reference number appears for each service under the Product section of the invoice.
 You can also edit this field for an existing service.

-• Rate Limit – The speed of your connection.
-The speed cannot be changed once deployed.
-The drop-down list shows predefined rate limits available for your MVE, up to 25 Gbps.
+Rate Limit – The speed of your connection.
+This value cannot be changed after deployment.
+The drop-down list displays predefined rate limits available for your MVE, with speeds varying by location and service capabilities.

 Note